Optikz: Career

 In the mid‑2000s, Optikz's solo career progressed with the release of his first underground album, Area Fifty One Nine Covert Ops (2005).
 The following year, he achieved regional notice with the single "Coming From The Cold," produced by Juno Award‑winner Classified.

 In 2006, Optikz won two Top 40 radio talent competitions: Magic 106.1 FM’s "Royal City Sings" contest and 91.5 The Beat’s "Rhythm of the Future Talent Search," leading to work with Juno Award‑winner Marcus Kane on his single "Rise Up" and opening slots for prominent artists.
 He performed at Hiphoptoberfest in Kitchener, opening for Snow, k‑os, and Jelleestone.
 In 2007, he was an opening act for Nas’ Hip Hop Is Dead tour at Centre in the Square in Kitchener, Ontario, which also featured K'naan and Elephant Man.
 His second independent album, Focusin, was released in 2008 on his own Lions Heart Records label.
 Exclaim! magazine acknowledged the album's polished production and honesty but found its thematic focus repetitive.
 The single "Break" received airplay on MuchMusic, and another track, "Let's Stay Together," held the No. 1 position on Galaxie Satellite Radio's hip‑hop chart for seven weeks in 2007.

 In the early 2010s, Optikz wrote and performed a theme song for the national retailer Mark's, formerly Mark's Work Wearhouse, and in 2014 wrote "Go Gryphs Go," the official theme song for the University of Guelph Gryphons varsity teams.
 During this period, he also created radio ads for Vegehut Bakery Ltd and Arch.

 After a hiatus, Optikz refocused on his own music in the late 2010s, recording new material at Metalworks Studios in Mississauga, Ontario.
 In 2019, he founded Grey Wall Sound, a professional recording studio in Guelph.
 Later, Optikz released a series of singles that explored themes of healing and personal trauma, including "Love The Child In Me" (2019), "Dark" (2019), and "So Long Goodbye" (2021).
 His songwriting gained international recognition when "Love The Child In Me" was selected as a finalist in the 2023 USA Songwriting Competition and received an honorable mention in the International Songwriting Competition.

-In 2025, Optikz announced his debut extended play, The Optikz EP.
-The project was preceded by the lead single "Champion", released in May 2025.
+In 2025, Optikz released his official debut studio extended play, The Optikz EP.
+The project was preceded by the single "Love The Child In Me", released in May 2019 which placed as a finalist in the 28th Annual 2023 USA Songwriting Competition and also placed as a finalist in the 2025 Unsigned Only Music Awards In 2025 Optikz released the single "Champion" on May 7.
+"The Optikz EP" was then released on November 7.
+His single "Champion" was placed as a finalist in the 2025 30th Annual USA Songwriting Competition as well.